Leukas/Leukas.github.io/cv.markdown

     * Advanced Algorithms and Data Structures, 2018--19<!--, Professor: Kerstin Bunte-->
     * Artificial Intelligence I, 2017--19<!--, Professor: Davide Grossi-->

-#### Thesis Supervisor, 2020--2023
+#### Thesis Supervisor, 2020--2023, 2025--
-*University of Groningen*
+*TU Munich* 2025--
 * Supervised Master's students on their thesis projects.
+* Project on translation of Azerbaijani to English with prompt tuning.
+* Project on distillation of Turkic translation models.
+* Project on song translation, preserving meaning, syllable count, rhyming.
-* Project on low-resourec
+* Project on translation of Korean to Jeju.

+*University of Groningen*, 2020--2023
+* Supervised Master's students on their thesis projects.
 * Project on translation of Dutch--Gronings and other Lower Saxon dialects.
 * Project on unsupervised NMT for English--Chinese.

+#### Area Chair, 2025--
+* Area Chair for *ACL conferences.

 #### Reviewer, 2019--
-*LMU Munich, University of Groningen*
-* Regular reviewer for *ACL conferences and affiliated workshops.
+* Reviewer for *ACL conferences and affiliated workshops.

 ## Technical Skills
 * Programming Languages
-    * Currently using: Python, Shell
+    * Currently using: Python, Rust, Shell
     * Prior experience with: Java, JavaScript, C
 * Software and Libraries
     * Currently using: PyTorch, HuggingFace